 Also at play is the fact that with the Endecott expedition, the Massachusetts Bay colony was assuming jurisdiction over territory that was not included in its charter.3 The colony assumed the right to “police” the territory, a right that the Pequot expressly rejected.

-The significance of the Pequot War
+The Significance of the Pequot War of 1637

 Before the war, the colonists were relatively weak and surrounded by potential Native American enemies.
 At that stage the colonists were fearful that should the natives ally together against them, it was the colonists who could have been eradicated.